The Groovesizer Delta is a lo-fi granular monosynth attached to a 32-Step sequencer

-- Pattern Recall (Button 1 – 32) – The buttons from 1 – 32 represent pattern save locations (page 4 exluded – see above).
+- Pattern Recall (Button 1 – 32) – The buttons from 1 – 32 each represents a pattern save location (page 4 exluded – see above).
 If a pattern is stored in a location its LED will be lit.
-Cue a pattern to play next by pressing its button.
-The currently playing pattern will be indicated by with slow blink.
+Cue a pattern to play next by pressing it’s button.
+A pattern currently playing will be indicated with a slow blink.
 The pattern cued to play next is indicated with a fast blink.
 Pattern selection is quantized to the closest bar – it means the pattern will only change once step 1 or step 17 is reached.

 - Pattern Save (Long-press button 1 – 32) – Long-press a location to store the current pattern there.
 If the location is not currently occupied, the pattern will be stored immediately.
 Once step 1 or 17 is reached (pattern recall is quantized to the closest bar), the location will start to slow-blink to indicated that it is currently playing.
 If the location is already in use (ie. a pattern is already stored there), the location will fast-blink to indicate that it’s waiting for confirmation.
 Press the location again to overwrite the pattern stored there with the current pattern.
 Press any other button to cancel the save request.

 - Clear Save Location (Shift L & button 1 -32) – To clear a save location and permanently delete the pattern stored there, hold Shift L and press the location.
 It will fast blink to show it’s waiting for confirmation.
 Press the location again (no shift) to confirm, or anything else to cancel.

 - Pattern Reverse (F1) – Press F1 to reverse the playback of the pattern.